JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part1-3.md

 As you can see with the above logic, it is just normal EF Core logic - nothing special here.
 Now we have the logic to do everything except parse and split the PDF file.
 That is next.

-## Parsing, Embedding and Saving the PDF in Azure SQL
+## Parsing, Creating the Embeddings and Saving the PDF in Azure SQL

 We are going to use a package named **PdfPig** to read the PDF file and return the pages and text for us.
 Since we are going to be creating embeddings for this file we need to break the pieces up into chunks of text so those pieces are not too large.
-Sometimes this process is called **ingesting data**.
+Sometimes this process is called **ingesting or chunking the data**.
 Let's create a PdfIngestor.

 1. In the **PdfChatApp** project folder, create a new folder named **Ingestors** and add a file named **PdfIngestor.cs** to it.

-First lets add the utility methods that aren't all that exiting.
+First lets add the utility methods that aren't all that exciting.

 2. Add the following to the **PdfIngestor.cs** file you just created: